Meet Our Team

 CHLOE PEKARSKY

-Chloe is the Social Media Coordinator for the P3 Cohort.
+Chloe is a Research Coordinator for the P3 Cohort.
 She has a Bachelor of Health Sciences at University of Calgary.
 Previously she has worked as a camp counsellor, a ski instructor and a cashier at Canadian Tire.
 In her free time, Chloe can be found skiing, hiking, camping, paddling (she paddled for 40 days down the Mackenzie River) or cheering on the Edmonton Oilers.

 NIKKI STEPHENSON